Tonic-Box/YABR/docs/simulation-api.md

 3. **Event-Driven**: Listener pattern for flexible instrumentation
 4. **Immutable State**: Functional state transitions for safe history/merging
 5. **Query-Oriented**: Rich query API built on simulation results

+> **Note**: For concrete bytecode execution with mutable state and debugging support, see the [Execution API](execution-api.md).
+The Simulation API performs abstract interpretation for metrics; the Execution API performs actual execution for debugging/REPL.

 ---